 Hard drive failure is a fairly common occurrence but that doesnít prevent it from being a highly troublesome and aggravating inconvenience.

-If your hard drive fails then the key thing to keep in mind is that in almost all instances of hard drive failure attended to by a professional company, your data can be recovered and transferred to a new hard drive and youíll be up and running again.
+If your hard disk drive fails then the key thing to keep in mind is that in almost all instances of hard disk drive failure attended to by Computer Science Labs technicians, your data can be recovered and transferred to a new hard drive and youíll be up and running again.

-If you are experiencing a hard drive failure and your stored data is valuable, critical or sentimental nature please use a professional data recovery company.
+If you are experiencing a hard drive failure and your stored data is valuable, critical or of a sentimental nature then please use a professional data recovery company.

 Why do hard disk drives fail?
 Because hard disks are mechanical devices, they are subject to wear and tear, even if you treat them like fine china.
 Our experience is that circa 50% of hard drive failures are due to mechanical failure and 50% due to misuse.
 Hard disk failure might occur if any of the following happens: